Pre-approval

 What formats fit this topic?

-Why pre-approval is the right first step product workflow preview
+Position pre-approval as the essential first step product workflow preview

 Product workflow